FritzPeterAlbrecht/IOTAInky/README.md

 ### Dependencies

-In order to make IOTAInky work, you to install the some libraries.
+In order to make IOTAInky work, you have to install the some libraries.

 Install the Inkyphat Python Library
 ```sh